 1. Failure is NOT the end: During my Air Force career, I took the GRE 9 times trying to get the score needed for the coveted graduate school scholarship.
 The highest score I received was a 910 and I needed a 950 for the board.
 I still needed a wavier to compete.
 Mind you I already had a master’s with a 4.0 GPA.
 I never gave up though until I reached my goal.

-3. Speak kindly to yourself even when you know you’ve screwed up: I believe in grace and even through my two divorces and all the ugliness, I held my head up high.
+3. Speak kindly to yourself even when you know you’ve screwed up: I believe in grace and even though my two divorces and all the ugliness, I held my head up high.
 I never entertained treating my ex-husbands with disrespect or unkindly, even though I was not given the same courtesy.
 I maintained my composure and was as graceful as possible through some of the darkest days in my life.
 I’m no angel but I always tried to remember that at some point there was love between us.

-4. Every person that has shared in your journey in life, teaches a lesson for better or worse: In the military we come across so many people and relationships that impact us.
+4. Every person that has shared in your journey in life, teaches a lesson for better or worse: In the military, we come across so many people and relationships that impact us.
 When these people, friendships or relationships no longer exist for whatever reason, I always remember that God put them in my path for a reason.

 5. Resilience is the backbone of good leadership: I do not think I could have survived a 27 year military career without being resilient and finding the good in every situation no matter how dire it appeared.
 I may not have always been at my best, but I always gave my best.
 Through my divorces, custody battles, assignments that really tested my spirit, I always tried to stay focused on the good and relied on my resilience to muddled through.